Covering and packing mixed-integer linear programs with a fixed number of constraints: Approximation and convex hull: Abstract

 \section{Abstract}

 This paper presents an algorithmic study of a class of covering mixed-integer linear programming problems which encompasses classic cover problems, including multidimensional knapsack, facility location and supplier selection problems.
-We first show some properties of the vertices of the associated polytope, which are then used to decompose the problem into instances of the multidimensional knapsack cover problem with a single continuous variable per dimension.
+We first show some properties of optimal solutions, which are then used to decompose the problem into instances of the multidimensional knapsack cover problem with a single continuous variable per dimension.
 The proposed decomposition is used to design a polynomial-time approximation scheme for the problem with a fixed number of constraints.
-To the best of our knowledge, this is the first approximation scheme for such a general class of covering mixed-integer programs.
+To the best of our knowledge, this is the first approximation scheme for such a general class of covering mixed-integer linear programs.
 Moreover, we design a fully polynomial-time approximation scheme and an approximate linear programming formulation for the case with a single constraint.
 These results improve upon the previously best-known 2-approximation algorithm for the knapsack cover problem with a single continuous variable.
 Finally, we show a perfect compact formulation for the case where all variables have the same lower and upper bounds.
-Analogous results are derived for the packing and assignment variants of the problem.
+Analogous results are derived for the packing and more general variants of the problem.